arkiix/ToasterRSACTFTool/README.md

     python3 ToasterRSATool.py

 ### MacOS-specific Instructions
-If you cannot install using this command:
+If you fail to install it with the help of this command:

     pip3 install -r requirements.txt
-It might work, it:
+Try the following one:

     easy_install `cat requirements.txt`